Eurovision Young Dancers 1991: Location

-Helsinki City Theatre, was the host venue for the 1991 edition of the Eurovision Young Dancers.
+Helsinki City Theatre, was the host venue for the 1991 edition of Eurovision Young Dancers.

 Format

 The format consists of dancers who are non-professional and between the ages of 16–21, competing in a performance of dance routines of their choice, which they have prepared in advance of the competition.
 All of the acts then take part in a choreographed group dance during 'Young Dancers Week'.

 Jury members of a professional aspect and representing the elements of ballet, contemporary, and modern dancing styles, score each of the competing individual and group dance routines.
 The overall winner upon completion of the final dances is chosen by the professional jury members.

 During the interval a documentary by Finnish journalist Eila-Maija Mirolybov about the early stages of the competition and the dancers who did not reach the final was broadcast.

-Results
+Participants and results

 Preliminary round

 Broadcasters from fifteen countries took part in the preliminary round of the 1991 contest, of which eight qualified to the televised grand final.
 The following participants failed to qualify.